Definitions

 Graduation Rate Indicator | - | 15% |

-School Quality or Student Success | 35% | 35% |
+School Quality and Student Success | 35% | 35% |

 Readiness for Postsecondary Success | - | 10% |